-Acceptance and Commitment Therapy aims to help people “Learning to accept what cannot be changed and to change what can be changed.”
-Predicated on the idea that we experience more distress when we fight against internal phenomena that we cannot control, rather than making space for our unwanted thoughts or emotions, ACT provides mindfulness-based and behavioral techniques to accept our reactions and be present, Choose a valued direction, and take action to work towards living the life we would value.
+Acceptance and Commitment Therapy aims to help with “learning to accept what cannot be changed and to change what can be changed.”
+ACT is predicated on the idea that we experience more distress when we fight against internal phenomena that we cannot control.
+Instead, ACT encourages clients to make space for our unwanted thoughts or emotions.
+ACT provides mindfulness-based and behavioral techniques to: accept our reactions and be present, choose a valued direction, and take action to work towards living a life we would value.

-In this model, the therapist works from the assumption that problems are maintained from dysfunctional patterns in people’s relationships.
+In this model, the therapist works from the assumption that problems are maintained by dysfunctional patterns in people’s relationships.
 Rather than analyzing the origins of unhealthy patterns, systemic therapy focuses on recognizing and altering those patterns.
 This process helps uncover how people communicate and behave within the system.
-This approach emphasized the “here and now” and tends to be solution-focused, rather than problem saturated.
+This approach emphasizes the “here and now” and tends to be solution-focused, rather than problem saturated.

 Dialectical Behavior Therapy is designed to help people effectively regulate overwhelming emotions by building skills in four key areas: